-- 13. Files which received positive recommendations from both the Dean/University Librarian and the College/Library Promotion and Tenure Committee are routed directly to the Provost who reviews them and makes her/his own recommendation.
-If the Provost's recommendation is positive, such files are not required to undergo review by the University Promotion and Tenure Committee and are forwarded to the President. - 14.
-If the Provost determines that a file receiving two positive ratings needs further review, that file will be made available to the University Promotion and Tenure Committee for review. - 15.
-The files which received either one or two negative recommendations from the Dean/University Librarian and/or the College Promotion and Tenure Committee will be made available to the University Promotion and Tenure Committee for review. - 16.
+- a comprehensive letter that describes the results of that meeting.
+The candidate may withdraw from the process at this point, in which case the file will be returned to the candidate. - 14.
+If the candidate elects to continue with this process, the complete file will be forwarded by the Dean/University Librarian to the Provost's Office where it will be kept for the remainder of the process.
+No files will be accepted after the published deadline.
+Once the file has been received in the Provost's Office, the candidate may not withdraw from the promotion and tenure process, and no materials may be added to or removed from the file. - 15.
+Files which received positive recommendations from both the Dean/University Librarian and the College/Library Promotion and Tenure Committee are routed directly to the Provost who reviews them and makes her/his own recommendation.
+If the Provost's recommendation is positive, such files are not required to undergo review by the University Promotion and Tenure Committee and are forwarded to the President. - 16.
+If the Provost determines that a file receiving two positive ratings needs further review, that file will be made available to the University Promotion and Tenure Committee for review. - 17.
+The files which received either one or two negative recommendations from the Dean/University Librarian and/or the College Promotion and Tenure Committee will be made available to the University Promotion and Tenure Committee for review. - 18.
 When a University Promotion and Tenure Committee review is required, the Committee and the Provost each will review the candidate's file independently and reach a decision based on both the Department's and the College's/Library's performance expectations elaborations documents and the promotion and tenure criteria stated in the Faculty Manual (6.5.2 Tenure Criteria, p.
-53).
+55).
 The University Promotion and Tenure Committee may clarify information in the candidate's file.
-For this purpose, contact by the committee is limited to the candidate, Department Chair/Supervisor, Dean/University Librarian, and/or the College/Library Promotion and Tenure Committee regarding a candidate's status requires a two-thirds majority vote.
+For this purpose, contact by the committee is limited to the candidate, Department Chair/Supervisor, Dean/University Librarian, and/or the College/Library Promotion and Tenure Committee.
+A positive recommendation from the University Promotion and Tenure Committee regarding a candidate's status requires a two-thirds majority vote.